Smoking ceremony: Lidia Thorpe's induction into Parliament

-Upon election to the Victorian Legislative Assembly in 2017, Senator Lidia Thorpe was inducted into her position wearing a traditional bosom fur cloth representing her ancestry as a Djab Wurrung Gunnai Gunditjmara woman.
+Upon election to the Victorian Legislative Assembly in 2017, Senator Lidia Thorpe was inducted into her position wearing a traditional possum fur cloak representing her ancestry as a Djab Wurrung Gunnai Gunditjmara woman.
 Her swearing in included a smoking ceremony as part of a welcome to country.

 Thorpe’s later appointment to the federal senate in 2020 included a smoking ceremony at the Aboriginal Tent Embassy.
 She carried a message stick bearing a mark for each of the 441 Indigenous people who died in custody since the Royal Commission into Aboriginal Deaths in Custody in 1990.

 Biological properties

 Plants used in smoking ceremonies have various biological properties which, when fumigated, can be beneficial for community members.
 The chemical components of plants used in smoking ceremonies mean that the ceremonies are not solely spiritual but serve medicinal and physical purposes too.
 In addition to exposing people to the smoke, surgical tools used in circumcision rituals may also be exposed to the smoke to be disinfected.